ashewang/monte_carlo_cfr_poker/README.md

 | 2   | Elsai Deribu  | UGR/0066/12  |

+### Monte Carlo Counterfactual Regret Minimization (MCCFR)

+MCCFR is an algorithm used to find approximate Nash equilibria in extensive-form games, which are games that involve sequences of moves with hidden information.
+The algorithm enhances traditional Counterfactual Regret Minimization (CFR) by incorporating Monte Carlo sampling methods, significantly improving efficiency by sampling the vast decision spaces typically found in these games.

+At its core, MCCFR iteratively improves a strategy by minimizing regret: the difference between the reward that was actually achieved and the reward that could have been achieved with an optimal decision.
+Unlike CFR that requires traversing all decision nodes, MCCFR randomly samples paths in the game tree, which allows it to scale to larger games without exhaustive computation.

+The key advantage of MCCFR over other game-solving approaches is its ability to efficiently handle games with a large number of possible outcomes and actions, making it particularly useful in domains like poker, where decisions are interdependent and information is imperfect.

 # Poker AI Simulation

 This repository contains the implementation of a Poker AI using Monte Carlo Counterfactual Regret Minimization (MCCFR) techniques.
 The code simulates learning strategies using self play for a simplified version of poker, including both Leduc and Kuhn variants.